VOLTTRON/volttron/docs/source/setup/RabbitMQ/Backward_Compatibility.rst

        rm $CONFIG

-     Since we are attempting to push data from the local (ZeroMQ in this example) to the remote (RabbitMQ) instance, the we would need the RabbitMQ serverkey, which can be obtained by running ``vctl auth serverkey`` on the RabbitMQ instance.
+     Since we are attempting to push data from the local (ZeroMQ in this example) to the remote (RabbitMQ) instance, we would need the RabbitMQ serverkey, which can be obtained by running ``vctl auth serverkey`` on the RabbitMQ instance.

      Start the Forward Historian.